walisc/WPooW/docs/PageTypes-PostType.md

     ```yaml
     Description:
-         Responsible for rendering the Custom Post Type
+         Responsible for rendering the Custom PostType
     ```
 * ### RegisterAfterSaveEvent ( $method,  $class = null)

     ```yaml
      Description:
-        Class to register methods that are called after saving data for a custom Post Type.
+        Used to register methods that are called after saving data for a Custom PostType.
-        This is useful if you required to do some additional operation once data saving has
+        This is useful if you required to do some additional operations once your data is saved.
-        been confirmed.
         An example of this could be sending an email.
 The method you pass
-        in needs to expect an array (which will have the $field => $value pair of the custom
+        in needs to expect an array (which will have the $field => $value pair of the Custom
-        post type.
+        PostType's columns.

     Paramters:
         $method: